Road Rash (1994 video game): Development and release

 Breen sought to make full use the CD format with the full-motion videos as well as a licensed soundtrack.
 Breen was particularly interested in incorporating the music of Soundgarden, of whom he was a fan.
 EA's marketing director had a relationship with A&M Records, and contacted them for a bid to license Soundgarden's music for the 3DO version of Road Rash.
 A&M initially declined the offer due to a lack of familiarity with the 3DO platform and unwillingness to formulate a new deal structure for licensed music in video games, but changed its position after Soundgarden's members expressed enthusiasm for the series and saw potential in licensing music to video games.
 Seeking to "control the audio landscape", A&M obtained the band's permission to use them as leverage to incorporate other alt-rock bands within the A&M label into the game, including Monster Magnet, Paw, Swervedriver, Therapy? and Hammerbox.
 Each band was allowed to keep their share of the royalties on a non-recoupment basis, which would amount to half the revenue received by A&M from EA.
 The deal would prove lucrative for the bands involved, and A&M received an assortment of "promotional goodies" from EA.
 The Sega CD version is the only one in which the licensed tracks play during races, while the other versions feature an original score by Don Veca.
 The incidental music in the full-motion video cutscenes was composed by Marc Farley.

 The 3DO version was showcased at the 1994 Summer Consumer Electronics Show and released in July 1994, while the Sega CD version was released exclusively in North America in March 1995.
 In June 1995, Atari Corporation struck a deal with EA in order to bring select titles from their catalog to the Atari Jaguar CD, with Road Rash being among the selected titles to be ported.
 These titles, along with Road Rash, went unreleased.
 A version of Road Rash for the Panasonic M2 was announced but never released due to the system's cancellation.
-The PlayStation version's development was announced in July 1995, and the PlayStation, Sega Saturn and Microsoft Windows versions were respectively released in February, August and October 10, 1996.
+The PlayStation version's development was announced in July 1995, and the PlayStation, Sega Saturn and Microsoft Windows versions were respectively released in North America in February, on June 26, and on September 27 in 1996.
+The Saturn version was released in Europe on July 26.